gy0857478/developer-test/README.md

 - A button named “Reset Balance” that sets all of users balances to zero and reflects this in the view.

 ## Restrictions
-- Must use AngularJS
+- Must use Angular (17 or later)
-- Responsive grid (using a 3rd party framework is acceptable)
+- Responsive grid - Please use `@ng-bootstrap`
-- No restrictions on ECMAScript standards (whatever you’re comfortable with).
+- Use of `rxjs` or `Observable` when handling data paired them with Angular's `async pipe` is encouraged

 Please do not spend more than a few hours on this as we're not looking for something polished but more your approach and ability to turn the spec into functioning software.
 If you'd like to publish it to GitHub we can pull this down from the office.